Manage Microsoft Sentinel workspaces at scale

 You can also deploy workbooks directly in an individual managed tenant for scenarios specific to that customer.

 Run Log Analytics and hunting queries across Microsoft Sentinel workspaces

 Create and save Log Analytics queries for threat detection centrally in the managing tenant, including hunting queries.
 These queries can be run across all of your customers' Microsoft Sentinel workspaces by using the Union operator and the workspace() expression.

 Monitor security of Office 365 environments

 Use Azure Lighthouse in conjunction with Microsoft Sentinel to monitor the security of Office 365 environments across tenants.
-First, out-of-the box Office 365 data connectors must be enabled in the managed tenant so that information about user and admin activities in Exchange and SharePoint (including OneDrive) can be ingested to a Microsoft Sentinel workspace within the managed tenant.
-This includes details about actions such as file downloads, access requests sent, changes to group events, and mailbox operations, along with information about the users who performed the actions.
+First, enable out-of-the box Office 365 data connectors in the managed tenant.
+Information about user and admin activities in Exchange and SharePoint (including OneDrive) can then be ingested to a Microsoft Sentinel workspace within the managed tenant.
+This information includes details about actions such as file downloads, access requests sent, changes to group events, and mailbox operations, along with details about the users who performed those actions.
 Office 365 DLP alerts are also supported as part of the built-in Office 365 connector.

 You can use the Microsoft Defender for Cloud Apps connector to stream alerts and Cloud Discovery logs into Microsoft Sentinel.
-This gives you visibility into cloud apps, provides sophisticated analytics to identify and combat cyberthreats, and helps you control how data travels.
+This connector offers visibility into cloud apps, provides sophisticated analytics to identify and combat cyberthreats, and helps you control how data travels.
 Activity logs for Defender for Cloud Apps can be consumed using the Common Event Format (CEF).